 Funding & Scholarships

 The department offers a number of fully funded studentships to outstanding applicants every year.
-All candidates submitting applications by the early January deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
+All candidates submitting applications by the early December or January deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
 New for 2021, we also have the Primary Care Health Sciences Scholars Programme and the NIHR SPCR PHD Studentship in Primary Care 2021.

 Primary Care Scholarship